Redis®*: Configuring Redis with Sidekiq

 👋 Welcome to the Stackhero documentation!

-• Redis Commander web UI included.
+- Redis Commander web interface included.

-• Unlimited message size and transfers.
+- Unlimited message size and transfers.

-You can set the environment variable REDIS_URL like this, replacing <password> and <XXXXXX> with your information:
+You can set the REDIS_URL environment variable like this, replacing <password> and <XXXXXX> with your information:

 REDIS_URL="rediss://default:<password>@<XXXXXX>.stackhero-network.com:<PORT_TLS>"